CDRWritingExpert.com

 COVID-19 Updates for Engineers Australia

-As the peak body of the profession, Engineers Australia have around 100,000 members, and they are ready to utilize that network and the experience of their members to support as the Australian community unites to meet the challenges of coming months.
+As the peak body of the profession, Engineers Australia have around 100,000 members, and they are ready to utilize that network and the experience of their members to support the Australian community unites to meet the challenges of the coming months.

 Calls for assistance from the engineering profession